finnishtransportagency/ratatiedot-extranet/packages/server/RESEED_README.md

 1. Restart your backend server
 2. Refresh the frontend
 3. Navigate to the Balise page
-4. You should see the new areas and balises with Finnish descriptions
+4. You should see the new sections and balises with Finnish descriptions